Updated February 2021

 The Direct Vision Standard measures how much an HGV driver can see directly through their cab windows.
 This is then converted into a star rating system.
 This indicates the level of risk to vulnerable road users, such as people walking and cycling, near the vehicle.

-Enforcement was due to be introduced on the 24th of October 2020, but because of the intense demands the freight industry has been facing from Covid-19, this has been postponed to the 1st of March 2021 at the earliest.
+Enforcement was due to be introduced on the 24th of October 2020, but because of the intense demands the freight industry has been facing from Covid-19, this has been postponed to the 1st of March 2021.

-If you drive an HGV within Greater London without a valid permit you may receive a penalty charge notice (PCN) of up to £550.
+If you drive an HGV within Greater London without a valid permit (or written confirmation of the 90-day grace from TfL) you will receive a penalty charge notice (PCN) of up to £550.

 If you enter London with a 0-star vehicle without a Safe System, you could be banned.